 Fiesta Ground Beef and Noodle Skillet Recipe

-I don’t know about you, but I really like cooking dishes that I know my family is going to scarf right down, and anything with the flavors of Mexican fiesta is going to leave behind an empty pan – my favorite thing to find at the end of an meal…..there’s no better compliment!
+I don’t know about you, but I like cooking dishes that I know my family is going to scarf right down, and anything with ground beef, noodles, and the flavors of Mexican fiesta will leave behind an empty pan.

 How to Make Fiesta Ground Beef and Noodle Skillet in 5 Simple Steps

-1, In a large skillet, brown the ground beef and taco seasoning together, then drain any fats that accumulate in the skillet.
+In a large skillet, brown the ground beef and taco seasoning together.
+Then drain any fats that accumulate in the skillet.

-2. Add the tomato paste to the cooked ground beef and let it cook with the beef in the skillet for a minute or so.
-(This really gives the tomato paste a deep, rich flavor.)
+Add the tomato paste to the cooked ground beef.
+Let it cook with the beef in the skillet for a minute or so.
+This gives the tomato paste a deep, rich flavor.

 Easy Recipe Tips for Making This One-Skillet Beef Taco Pasta